MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 ---
-title: "Using bot analytics to improve your bot"
+title: "Using bot analytics to improve your customer service system"
-description: "Learn how to use bot analytics to improve your AI for Customer Service Virtual Agent bot."
+description: "Learn how to use bot analytics to improve your AI for Customer Service Virtual Agent customer service system."
 keywords: ""
 ms\.date: 11/14/2018
 ms.service: